Orpea expects FY core earnings of around 710 million euros

-Nov 6 (Reuters) - French nursing care provider Orpea ORP.PA said on Monday it expects full-year core earnings to come at around 710 million euros ($760 million).
+Nov 6 (Reuters) - French nursing care provider Orpea ORP.PA said on Monday it expects full-year core earnings of around 710 million euros ($760 million), close to the lower end of its forecast range from earlier this year.

-"The negative impact of the weaker-than-projected operating performance is largely offset by precautionary measures implemented such as reduced or postponed capital expenditure, and by the receipt of proceeds from asset disposals," the company said.
+"The negative impact of the weaker-than-projected operating performance is largely offset by precautionary measures implemented such as reduced or postponed capital expenditure, and by the receipt of proceeds from asset disposals," the company said in a statement.

-Orpea said in early October it aims its full-year earnings before interest, tax, depreciation, amortisation and rent costs (EBITDAR) to be at the lower end of the 705 million to 750 million euros range announced in July.
+Orpea last month said it was targeting full-year earnings before interest, tax, depreciation, amortisation and rent costs (EBITDAR) at the lower end of the 705 million to 750 million euros range announced in July.

+The group posted third-quarter revenue of 1.31 billion euros, up 10.2% organically, with an average occupancy rate of 83.8%, up 1.8 percentage points from last year.

+Orpea said momentum was positive both internationally and in the French hospitals segment.
+It was also helped by price increases, particularly in Germany, and from the contribution of facilities opened over the previous 12 months.

 ($1 = 0.9315 euros)